 The Levitate project is investigating a radical new way of interacting with data by using levitating particles to create a mid-air display.
 Users will be able see, hear and feel objects that levitate in front of them, without having to wear any other device.

 The following image shows an example of acoustic levitation, using one of our prototype devices.
 It shows eight polystyrene beads at the corners of a cube, which are being levitated between two arrays of ultrasound transducers.
-By manipulating the acoustic field between the transducers, we are able to reposition the objects in three dimensions.
+By manipulating the acoustic field between the transducers, we are able to move the objects independently in three dimensions.

 Our role on the Levitate project is to investigate new types of interaction with levitating objects.
 We have been exploring ways of providing input to systems consisting of levitating objects.
 We’ve also been thinking about how we can use levitating objects to present feedback and content to users.
 As part of this project we are also investigating mid-air ultrasound haptic feedback.